iEngage/java-sdk/docs/CollaborationApi.md

 <a name="getBlogComments"></a>
 # **getBlogComments**
-> VerveResponseCommentList getBlogComments(blogId, start, end, loggedInUserId, accessToken, clientToken)
+> VerveResponseCommentList getBlogComments(blogId, start, end, requesterId, clientToken, accessToken)

 Get list of comments on blog